-If you were diagnosed with non-Hodgkin's lymphoma after using Roundup Weed Killer or another glyphosate product, you should consider your legal options.
+If you were diagnosed with cancer after taking recalled Zantac, you should consider your legal options.
 Get a free case review now.

 E-cigarette maker Juul is facing thousands of lawsuits over claims the concentrated nicotine used in its vaping devices are harmful.
 See if you can get compensation today.